Our Team

 Board Member

-James serves as Associate General Counsel at Caltech/Jet Propulsion Laboratory.
-He has over 16 years of litigation and investigation experience.
-Prior to joining Caltech/JPL, James was an attorney in private practice in Los Angeles and Washington, D.C., and served as Counsel to the United States Attorney for the District of Columbia, where he helped manage the largest U.S. Attorney’s Office in the country.
-He was also a Senior Assistant United States Attorney in the Office’s Appellate Division.
-James earned his undergraduate degree from the University of Southern California (USC) and his J.D. from New York University School of Law, where he was the Executive Editor of the New York University Law Review.
-He also served as a judicial law clerk to the Honorable Damon J. Keith for the United States Court of Appeals for the Sixth Circuit in Detroit, Michigan and to the Honorable Julian Abele Cook, Jr. for the United States District Court for the Eastern District of Michigan.
-In 2016, Mr. Perez was named one of the National Bar Association’s “Nation’s Best Advocates: Top 40 Under 40 Lawyers.”
-For his pro bono work, he received the 2019 Humanitarian Award from the ACLU of Southern California.
+James earned his undergraduate degree from the University of Southern California (USC) and his J.D. from New York University School of Law, where he was the executive editor of the New York University Law Review.
+He also served as a judicial law clerk to the Hon.
+Damon J. Keith for the U.S. Court of Appeals for the Sixth Circuit in Detroit, Michigan, and to the Hon.
+Julian Abele Cook, Jr., for the U.S. District Court for the Eastern District of Michigan.

 Jessica Perez